 Have a great idea or project that can help you learn this summer while tackling a community issue head-on?
 Want to design and pursue your own independent project?
-Here is some support to help you make it happen!
+Here’s how we can help you make it happen!

 Initiatives that will be funded are those that have direct relevance to a particular community issue, problem, and solution; generate meaningful and sustainable impact for communities involved; reflect a high degree of student initiative, and seek to explore and answer an important question.